compas-dev/compas_libigl/README.md

 # compas_libigl

-Opinionated COMPAS-compatible bindings for top-level algorithms of libigl.
+COMPAS-compatible bindings for top-level algorithms of libigl generated with Pybind.

 ## Installation